 Introduction to Japanese Film.

-Traces the history of one of the world’s most innovative film industries.
-Since the early 20th century, Japanese film makers have experimented with and improved upon cinema; their work has been influential not only in Japan but throughout the world.
-From the drama of early silent movies to anime, we’ll cover some of the “greatest hits” of Japanese film, whether widely popular or critically acclaimed.
+This course traces the history of one of the world’s most innovative film industries.
+Since the early 20th century, Japanese filmmakers have experimented with and improved upon cinema.
+Their work has been influential not only in Japan but throughout the world.
+From the drama of early silent movies to anime, we will cover some of the “greatest hits” of Japanese film, whether widely popular or critically acclaimed.
 This exploration of cinema in Japan will offer both a new perspective on cinema itself as well as an opportunity to view the genre’s development in a specific cultural context.
-Prerequisite, Cinema and New Media Studies 120, Comparative Literature 120, Art History 120, any 100-level course in Asian studies or Japanese, or consent of the instructor.
-No prior knowledge of Japanese history, language or film required.
-Omori.
+Prerequisite, CNMS 120,any 100-level course in Asian studies or Japanese, or consent of the instructor.
+No prior knowledge of Japan is required.
+Taught in English.

 Selected Readings in Japanese.